Super Lawyers - Badge

 If possible, gather any time-sensitive evidence that may not be available later.
 For example, if you still have access to the contaminated food, try to hold on to it.
 You might also capture photographs or videos of improper food handling.
 Witnesses can also be helpful if others can attest to the food safety protocols.

-Contact a Food Poisoning Lawyer
+Contact a Chicago Food Poisoning Lawyer

-Contacting a food poisoning lawyer can help protect your legal rights after suffering damages from a foodborne illness.
+Contacting an experienced food poisoning lawyer can help protect your legal rights after suffering damages from a foodborne illness.
 A personal injury lawyer can help collect necessary evidence, consult expert witnesses, and negotiate a fair settlement covering your expenses.
 Our food poisoning lawyers will help you navigate your claim from start to finish.

 File a Complaint

-Report the suspected cause of food poisoning to the local health department.
+Report the suspected cause of food poisoning to the local health authorities.
 This could help protect others from being exposed to the contaminated food supply.
 Your lawyer can also help report the case to the appropriate department.
 An official health department report could also be beneficial to your case.

 Time Limits for Filing a Food Poisoning Lawsuit